 Starry stonewort is an invasive aquatic plant that was first confirmed in Minnesota in 2015.
 The effects of available control methods on starry stonewort are still not well understood.
 In order to assess the effectiveness of starry stonewort control projects, pre- and post-treatment monitoring is required by the DNR for all Invasive Aquatic Plant Management (IAPM) and public waters permits to control this plant.
 This offer is an opportunity for local entities such as lake associations, watershed districts, cities, and counties to receive a basic level of funding from the DNR to help pay for this required monitoring, and to receive additional funding to help pay for any additional monitoring that is proposed by the permittee and approved by the DNR.
 In general, monitoring must be performed by a third party with experience designing and conducting plant surveys.

-An additional $1,000 is available to support monitoring proposed by the permittee that is associated with the permit issued to control starry stonewort.
-Additional monitoring must be approved by the local Regional Invasive Species Specialist and will be included in a treatment or monitoring plan that the permit applicant has discussed with the invasive species specialist.
+An additional $1,000 is available to support additional monitoring as agreed upon by the permittee and specialist that is associated with the permit issued to control starry stonewort.
+Additional monitoring must be approved by the local Regional Invasive Species Specialist and will be included in a treatment or monitoring plan that the permit applicant has agreed on with the invasive species specialist.
 Additional monitoring must use a published, or at least well-tested, methodology.
 Examples of additional monitoring that may be eligible for this additional funding include:

 The maximum grant amount any organization can receive is $6,000.
 This includes: